 Now that we have given a general description of the charges the Patient is responsible for, we should sum up these charges.
 To begin, add the “Total Products” box to the “Total Labor” box, then place the resulting sum in “Subtotal.”
 The Patient should also be told how much Taxes he or she must pay for this Invoice.
 Supply this amount in the box designated with the word “Tax.”
 Finally, record the sum of “Subtotal” and “Tax” in the box labeled “Total.”
 If the Patient only has a certain number of days to pay this Invoice before being considered delinquent, then you must provide this number in the statement “Payment Due In” Additional Comments, Information, Instructions, and/or Disclosures should be delivered using the two blank lines after the words “Comments Or Special Instructions.”

-How to Write in Microsoft Excel (.xlsx)
+How to Write in MS Excel (.xlsx)

 Download: Microsoft Excel (.xlsx)